- “The End of Market Discipline? Investor Expectations of Implicit Government Guarantees” by Professor Viral Acharya

 The latest tightening of the US and EU sanctions on Russian business and finance will provide an interesting lesson in international political, economic and military affairs.
 Here are some key issues to think about: These Financial Sanctions Can Be Very … Continue reading

-The following is an excerpt from an article by Professor Stijn Van Nieuwerburgh on The New York Times: Housing policy in the United States strongly favors homeownership, and it does so by subsidizing mortgage debt.
+The following is an excerpt from an op-ed by Professor Stijn Van Nieuwerburgh on The New York Times: Housing policy in the United States strongly favors homeownership, and it does so by subsidizing mortgage debt.
 Programs like the mortgage interest … Continue reading

 The following is an excerpt from The Wall Street Journal: Buying a home has long been part of the American dream.
 But rising prices have made renting less expensive in many places.
 People often aspire to own a home for … Continue reading